mychan24/restinginpca/res_MuSu/6_[NA, n, MFA_NetEdge]/MSC_010208/MuSu__NA,_n,_MFA_NetEdge_.md

   - Centering: across sessions (rows) (i.e., the columns are centered)

-  - Normalizing: MFA-normalized the table of each edge type
+  - Normalizing: across sessions (rows) (i.e., the columns are normalized to SS = 1); MFA-normalized the table of each edge type

 First we compute the weights that are used to MFA-normalized each subject table.
 These weights are computed as the inverse of the first